Shift3/standards-and-practices/standards/contributing.md

   - If you need to submit an issue, make sure the name is descriptive but brief and add a comment describing the change.
     > If you can't think of a way the change will benefit the team, consider looking over our [open issues](https://github.com/Shift3/standards-and-practices/issues?q=is%3Aopen+is%3Aissue+label%3A%22Good+First+Contribution%22) for something you can contribute that the team needs right now.

-2. Clone the repository and create a new branch following the [Shift3 guideline](/standards/branching.md)
+2. Clone the repository and create a new branch following the [Bitwise guideline](/standards/branching.md)
 3. Inside the appropriate folder, write out a clear, concise .md file on your topic of choice, or edit one that needs to be updated.
 Make sure you use the Markdown Cheatsheet linked below as a guideline.
    ###### Add a link to your topic in your topic's parent folder's README<span>.md file.
 4. Push your code and create a PR, assigning at least two admins to review.